DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C01-tendencies-in-content-management.md

 #### 2015 Lullabot dumps Drupal on its website and moves on to Full Stack

-Calling it "headless Drupal" this historical watershed kept Drupal around as CMS but extirpated it completely from the Content Delivery system (something not readily apparent from the official announcement)
+Calling it "headless Drupal" this historical watershed kept Drupal around as CMS but extirpated it completely from the online Content Delivery system (something not readily apparent from the official announcement)

 Ahead of its time, the architecture continues to be at least an evolutionary option for those migrating to a Full Stack solution.